gmastergreatee/Fanfiction-Manager/README.md

 - Novel `Reading Mode`
 - Novel details editor

-### Known Issues
+### Known Issues / Not Implemented Yet

-- No `Update Novel` option
+- No `Update Novel` option yet -> WIP
-- Multiple utility `buttons`'s functionality not implemented
+- Multiple utility `buttons`'s functionality not implemented.
+- Download next `Chapter` using `nextURL` when `ChapterCount` is <= 0. -> STALE
+  - Although, the case is possible, but currently, no known website requires this.
+    - Further testing required.
+  - Possibility of infinite loop, in-case `nextURL` always comes up non-empty.
-- More testing required for downloading from other websites
+- More testing required for downloading from other websites.

 ### Download Steps